mabbasiazad/portfolio/content/posts/llms_GPU/index.md

 +++
-title = "Back-of-the-envelope calculation for GPU requirements of LLMs" date = 2024-06-20 author= ["Mehdi Azad"] summary = "Making sense of LLMs' scale regarding computing resource requirements.
+title = "GPU requirements of LLMs: Back-of-the-envelope calculation" date = 2024-06-20 author= ["Mehdi Azad"] summary = "Making sense of LLMs' scale regarding computing resource requirements.
 How many GPUs are required to store and train LLMs and how can I make these requirements more efficient."